crashfort/SourceDemoRender/ReadMe.md

 This extension will gather the current player velocity and display it in a highly customizable format.

 ![Velocity Text Image 1](https://raw.githubusercontent.com/crashfort/SourceDemoRender/master/Media/Extensions/VelocityText1.png)

+### Direct2D Context
+**Availability:** Free, included

+This extension creates a rendering context that all other extensions can use without having to recreate it all the time.

 ## General commands
 <table>